 What Is Bonding?

-Employers who want to safeguard against theft, fraud, or other losses by employees can obtain bonding insurance from an insurance company.
+All employers want to maintain safety and assurance against theft, fraud, or other employee-related losses.
+For these issues, employers can seek bonding insurance from an insurance company.

 A risk management bond protects an employer against loss of finances from employees that have access to cash, checks, and securities.
 This bond provides financial resources for a business in the event of a loss.